sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/index.rst

 You can find the details at the H2O website : https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/k-means.html

-Below are details which can be needed on H2O DRF processor:
+Below are details which can be needed on H2O K-Means processor:

 .. list-table:: H2o K-Means
    :widths: 20 80